Explanatory notes on OSS

 The EU Commission published several clarifications and additional information about the e-commerce VAT package that will be introduced in July 2021.

 The European Commission published a 100 page report with explanatory notes on the new OSS regime.
 The report explains the changes in detail and clarifies the role of Electronic Interfaces like Amazon, eBay, and other marketplaces under the new rules.

 When is a marketplace the deemed supplier?

 The OSS rules foresee that in certain scenarios, the marketplace facilitating the purchase made by a consumer from a supplier will become an intermediary for VAT purposes.
-This is , the marketplace will make a deemed purchase from the underlying supplier and a deemed sale to the final consumer.
-The marketplace will need to account for VAT, also invoicing and record-keeping obligations must be met.
+That is, the marketplace will make a deemed purchase from the underlying supplier and a deemed sale to the final consumer.
+The marketplace will need to account for VAT, and invoicing and record keeping obligations must be met.

 Special arrangements in the new e-commerce package